Tancred423/roll_together/README.md

+---

+## Fork Changes

+This project has been enhanced with stability improvements to address random disconnections and sync fragility issues:

+### Improvements:
+- **Automatic Reconnection Logic**: Implemented exponential backoff reconnection with up to 5 attempts
+- **Connection State Management**: Proper connection state tracking (disconnected, connecting, connected, reconnecting)
+- **Heartbeat Monitoring**: Client-side heartbeat every 30 seconds to keep connections alive
+- **Connection Timeout Handling**: 10-second connection timeout with automatic retry
+- **Error Recovery**: Comprehensive error handling for connection failures with user notification
+- **Socket Cleanup**: Complete cleanup of event listeners and timers on disconnect
+- **Connection Validation**: Check socket connection status before sending messages
+- **Race Condition Prevention**: Better handling of concurrent connection attempts

+These improvements make the extension much more resilient to network issues and provide automatic recovery from temporary connection problems while maintaining room state and video progress synchronization.
+Please note that the backend project had to be changed as well, so you cannot just use this extension with the original server by samuraiexx.

+Backend repo with improvements: https://github.com/Tancred423/roll_together_backend

+Original README below.

+---

 # Roll Together

 Roll Together is an extension for Google Chrome.
 It synchronizes Crunchyroll Videos that are being played at multiple computers.

 ## How to use it